All Episodes

 Does that mean if the Republicans hadn't brought it up, they were going to leave it in?

-Getting rid of waste, fraud well, in practice it probably is, but illustrates the problem.
+This is a Republican-only idea, getting rid of waste, fraud, well, in practice, it probably is, but illustrates the problem.

 So there you have it.